sm360/cronitor-client/README.md

 <bean id="cronitorClient" class="ca.sm360.cronitor.client.CronitorClient" />
 ```

-Then simply inject this bean in the class containing the routine to monitor :
+Then simply inject this bean into the class containing the routine to monitor :
 ```
 @Resource
 private CronitorClient cronitorClient;